chipjarred/SOToolTip/README.md

 }
 ```

-It retrieves the previous implementation, which has type `IMP` (not my choice, that's Objective-C) if it exists, then we need to cal that old implemenation.   `IMP` is essentually a C function pointer for a function that takes a reference to the object being called, so `self` in this case, and the `selector`, as well as whatever parameters.
+It retrieves the previous implementation, which has type `IMP` (not my choice, that's Objective-C).
+If it exists, then we need to cal that old implemenation.   `IMP` is essentially a C function pointer for a function that takes a reference to the object being called, so `self` in this case, and the `selector`, as well as whatever parameters.
 However, even though I've gotten casting an `IMP` to a C function to work before in Swift, in this context it always crashed, so these methods call some small Objective-C helper functions, `callIMP_...`, to do the actual forwarding.

-The swizzled method for `updateTrackingAreas` used a different forwarding call, `callReplacedMethod`, because unlike the `mouse...` methods, it doesn't take a parameter.
+The swizzled method for `updateTrackingAreas` used a different forwarding call, `callReplacedMethod(for:)`, because unlike the `mouse...` methods, it doesn't take a parameter.
 It looks similar:

 ```swift
 // -------------------------------------